Basketball Plays for your Point Guard (the 1-Series)By Dr. James Gels, From the Coach’s Clipboard Basketball Playbook

-Some years, our point guard O1 has been one of our best players, and best scorers.
-So rather than O1 just being a passer and a play-maker, we wanted our O1 to get more shooting opportunities.
-This page lists and describes plays that we have used to get our point guard good shots.
-Some have already been posted on this web-site and are linked here.
-Others ("Off the Break", "51", and "41") are new and are shown below.
+Some years, our point guard O1 has been one of our best players and best scorers.
+So rather than O1 just being a passer and a play-maker, we wanted our point guard to get more shooting opportunities.
+The plays on this page help get our point guard good shots.
+Some plays have already been posted on this website and are linked below.

 If O1 passes back out to O5 (diagram C), O5 and O4 play "hi-lo" (like in the "Big" series) as O4 posts up inside and O1 clears out to the corner.

 "41"This is the same play as "51" above, but run on the opposite side, with O4 making the ball-screen for O1.
 So O1 passes to O3, V-cuts and gets the pass back from O3.
 O1 waits for O4's ball-screen and dribbles hard around the screen into the seam.
 O2 slides to the corner to open the seam.
 O1 can shoot the lay-up (or pull-up jump-shot), pass to O5, pass to O2, or pivot and pass back out on top to O4.
 Notice again that this is a pick and pop play as O4 stays out on top.